 Do I have to submit my application via the Grant Management System?

 Yes, all applications should be submitted via the grant management system(GMS) in full.
-Communication about the project will also primarily take place within the grant application system (a new practice since 2017).
+Communication about the project will also primarily take place within the grant application system.
 If you have any questions about this, feel free to send us an email at firstname.lastname@example.org.

 Is my project eligible for support?

 The Karibu Foundation supports activities and movements that are anchored in the Global South, which are providing alternatives to the dominant paradigms of power, distribution, and development.
 Projects that Karibu supports are primarily related to the areas of information exchanges, mobilizing efforts, legislative and research efforts, bridge-building, dialogue, and capacity building.

 Karibu does not give support to the regular operation of development projects, such as health, education, infrastructure and/or agriculture.
 We also do not support projects connected to an individual, such as scholarships for education.
 In addition, we rarely provide support to organizations or networks that are based in the Global North.